calivine/binance/README.md

 ----
 ## General Information
-* Pass string queries in the form: {key: value, key: value, ...}.
+* Pass query strings as named arguments i.e. symbol='BTC', limit=5
 * Methods prefixed with 'get_' return a JSON object.
 * No authentication required for public requests.
 * Be mindful of API limits.